 Manual Therapy and Spinal Manipulation

 As a FCAMPT physiotherapist, Cindy uses specific and safe manipulation of the spine.
 Special tests are used to determine if spinal manipulation is the right treatment for you.
 The manipulation or adjustment is a quick, localized thrust on the joint to restore normal mobility.
 Depending on the direction of movement, you may or may not feel a “click” as pressure is released in the joint.
 However, with chronic low back pain, a quick manipulation may not work on a very stiff fibrotic joint.
 Specific repeated stretching with manual therapy and exercise can often be more effective when you have tried spinal manipulation in the past.

 Laser and Regenerative Photon Therapy (RPTTM)

 The unique Regenerative Photon Therapy system promotes tissue healing at the cellular level.
 Laser targets specific tender points of tissue injury.
 Red and infrared lights are applied in a specific sequence to improve cell energy and circulation for healing.
-RPT covers larger areas of the body and can be used to treat multiple sites of pain.
+RPT covers larger areas of the Healthy Body and can be used to treat multiple sites of pain.
 Regenerative Photon Therapy is healing technology that is effective at treating chronic pain.

 Medical Acupuncture is another modality to reduce the multiple sites of pain related to your chronic low back pain.
 Cindy will explain the treatment goals that can be achieved with medical acupuncture.
 Medical acupuncture can be combined with manual therapy, and Regenerative Photon Therapy for significant healing effects.